 Let’s address the biggest question about full-spectrum CBD oil: Yes, it does contain the psychoactive ingredient of marijuana, tetrahydrocannabinol.
 Better known as THC, this chemical is responsible for the “high” effect one gets from using cannabis-based products.

-Before starting any full spectrum CBD oil regimen, it’s important to understand how much THC it contains and how it may affect you in normal, everyday activities, like driving or operating machinery.
-For example: NuLeaf Natural’s full-spectrum CBD oil contains roughly 0.14% THC concentration by weight, which is far below the 0.3% threshold required under federal law.
+Before starting any full-spectrum CBD oil regimen, it’s important to understand how much THC it contains and how it may affect you in normal, everyday activities, like driving or operating machinery.
+For example, premium full-spectrum CBD oil contains roughly 0.14% THC concentration by weight, which is far below the 0.3% threshold required under federal law.
 Thus, it’s not illegal to possess or use in the privacy of your home or at select establishments.

 Possessing and Consuming Full Spectrum CBD Oil